tdemin/tdem.in/content/post/autohotkey-ror.md

 is the command to be run if the window doesn't exist yet (usually the path to the program).

-If you aren't familiar with AutoHotkey yet, I stronly recommend you to check it out, it's a lifesaver for those who are still running Windows for whatever
+If you aren't familiar with AutoHotkey yet, I strongly recommend you to check it out, it's a lifesaver for those who are still running Windows for whatever
 reason: this program allows scripting system actions as complex as [tiling window management][bug.n], for instance.